Validate the service offering and drive stakeholder and investor engagement with a holistic demonstrator system.

-It marries the physical, digital and data together to bring concepts to life with a full ‘looks-like, works-like’ prototype.
-This consolidates the idea into a clear vision of the product that can be tested with end users.
+Marrying the physical, digital and data building blocks brings concepts to life with a full ‘looks-like, works-like’ product prototype.

-We bring together existing knowledge, research and testing to create successive prototypes; refining, optimising and miniaturising the design into an initial representative system.
+We combine existing knowledge, research and testing to refine, optimise and minaturise the design into a full representative system.

-We work collaboratively with you to solve the interactions between the physical, digital and data building blocks, iterate design, and deliver a concept prototype which demonstrates the core value proposition.
+We work collaboratively with you to solve the inter-component interactions, iterate design and deliver a Concept Prototype which demonstrates the product’s core value proposition.

-A Concept Prototype demonstrates the proposition’s investment potential by bringing together learnings and unifying blocks into testable prototypes.
-This ‘demonstrator’ can be presented to stakeholders, triggering the next stage of development and critical user testing.
+A Concept Prototype demonstrates the proposition’s investment potential by bringing together learnings and unifying tested blocks into a prototype ecosystem.
+This demonstrator can be presented to stakeholders, triggering the next stage of development and critical user testing.